Race certified by Finishers: event approved by the organizer

 A few more words

-The 82 km will be THE queen distance of the Veni Vici.
-It is enriched by 10 km to offer some great new features 😍.
-You will have a full ascent of the Roman aqueduct, starting at the Fontaine d'Eure in Uzès ⛲.
+The 87 km will be THE main distance of the Veni Vici.
+You will be entitled to a full ascent of the Roman Aqueduct, starting from the Fontaine d'Eure in Uzès ⛲.

 GPX